zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 ----------------------------

 As you can see from the task-list we need a new controller and this controller is supposed to have two dependencies.
-One dependency being the ``AlbumService`` that's also being used within our ``ListController`` and the other dependency being the ``AlbumForm`` which is new.
-Since the ``AlbumForm`` is a dependency that the ``ListController`` doesn't need to display album-data, we will create a new controller to keep things properly separated.
+One dependency being the ``BlogService`` that's also being used within our ``ListController`` and the other dependency being the ``BlogForm`` which is new.
+Since the ``BlogForm`` is a dependency that the ``ListController`` doesn't need to display blog-data, we will create a new controller to keep things properly separated.
 First, register a controller-factory within the configuration:

 .. code-block:: php